DefElement/defelement.com/pages/index.md

 The functional information and examples on the element pages are generated using [Symfem](https://github.com/mscroggs/symfem), a symbolic finite element definition library.
 Before adding an element to DefElement, it should first be implemented in Symfem.

+A list of everyone who has contributed to DefElement can be found [here](contributors.md).